-Parts from the US / Canada 39%; Korea 60%.
-It is assembled in Montgomery, Alabama, USA, Classification is Large cars.
+Parts from the US / Canada 1%; Korea 94%.
+It is assembled in Ulsan, Korea, Classification is Small Station Wagon.
 Cars from Hyundai: Accent, Azera, Elantra, Elantra Touring, Equus, Genesis, Genesis Coupe, Santa Fe, Sonata, Sonata Hybrid, Tucson, Veloster, Veracruz.

 Handling & Performance:

 Hyundai is so impressive and this Elantra is a good example of value.
 It is a very good size, seats 5, great gas mileage, comfortable ride and a fast 173 horsepower 4-cylinder engine.

 The rear is cut a little short that limits cargo area but on the whole it is balanced and a similar look of many of today’s designs of even more expensive makes and which are widely accepted styling.
 It is referred to as a station wagon (a term that was popular in the 1950s 60s and 70s, but current terminology also recognizes the design as a Cross Over or in years recently past we called them ‘hatchbacks’.
 It could be classed a Small SUV in my opinion.